tipishev/python_debugging_workshop/README.md

 * A recap of PDB doc help page
 * A few examples of using debugger commands

-I tried to make this workshop slightly different
+I tried to make this workshop a bit differently

 ---
 There is a silly factoid that we remember